ROCm/rocWMMA/docs/conceptual/migration-guide.rst

 .. note::

    Cooperative fragment schedulers require template parameters for ``TBLOCK_X`` and ``TBLOCK_Y`` dimensions.
 This design enables various optimizations by allowing the schedulers to provide a static wave count at compile time.
-As a result rocWMMA no longer supports run-time wave count calculations in favor of better performance.
+As a result, rocWMMA no longer supports run-time wave count calculations in favor of better performance.

 ------------------------
 Partial fragment support